-- The DG Facility is fully and accurately described in the Application; - All information in the Application is true and correct; - The DG Facility has been installed to Applicant's satisfaction; C. - Applicant has been given warranty information and an operation manual for the DG Facility; and
+- a.
+The DG Facility is fully and accurately described in the Application; - b.
+All information in the Application is true and correct; - c.
+The DG Facility has been installed to Applicant's satisfaction; - d.
+Applicant has been given warranty information and an operation manual for the DG Facility; and - e.
+Applicant has been adequately instructed in the operation and maintenance of the DG Facility.